w3c/wai-coga/index.md

     a set of 5 smiley faces from happy, through neutral, to sad.

 - Ensure the person does not feel like they are at fault for making mistakes; this is a likely scenario for people with cognitive impairments

-## Glossary of Terms

-The are many terms used around Cognitive and Learning Disabilities, some vary between countries.

-We are compiling a [Glossary of Terms](./glossary).

 ## Find Resources for Cognitive and Learning Disability {#finder}